Q: How long has SEAS been in business?

 A: SEAS was formed in late 2007 but began operations in January 2008.
-However, the principals of SEAS, Karl Reid Hotaling and Leslie Maister, have been in the business of acquiring, developing, and disposing of land parcels in Florida for most of their careers.
-In fact, for the last 14 years, the brokerage of land designated for residential and/or mixed-use development has been the primary activity for each principal of the company.
+However, Karl Reid Hotaling has been in the business of acquiring, developing, and disposing of land parcels in Florida for most of his professional career.
+In fact, for the last 14 years, the brokerage of land designated for residential and/or mixed-use development has been the primary activity for the company.

 Q: Is SEAS an ongoing entity with an active Broker license?